Ebenezer-Subhas/AWS-Snowflake-Spotify-Pipeline/README.md

 ## In a nutshell, Its execution flow is :
-Extract Data from Spotify API ----> Triggering Lambda Functions( Every 1 day) ----> Run the extract code ----> Store the raw data in S3 bucket ----> Trigger tranform function whenever new data is in S3 raw data bucket ----> Transform data and Load it in Snowflake Data Warehouse ----> Finding the insights about the Top songs in a playlist using SQL Queries.
+Extract Data from Spotify API ----> Triggering Lambda Functions( Every 1 day) ----> Run the extract code ----> Store the raw data in S3 bucket ----> Trigger transform function whenever new data is in S3 raw data bucket ----> Transform data and Load it in Snowflake Data Warehouse ----> Finding the insights about the Top songs in a playlist(free API) using SQL Queries.

 ## Data Sources:
 1. Spotify API developers account : https://developer.spotify.com/ , For access to the Spotify Playlists.